Can Your Cold Frame Survive UK Winter?

 The truth is, moving them out too early is the biggest mistake – the sudden wind and temperature swing can cause “spring shock” and the leaves will wilt overnight.
 A slow transition keeps them vigorous and ready for planting out.

-For a deeper dive on hardening off, check my step‑by‑step guide on How to Harden Off Plants.
+For a deeper dive on hardening off, check our step‑by‑step guide on How to Harden Off Plants.

 Troubleshooting Common Cold Frame Issues